kiwixz/csgofloat/README.md

 ## Description

-This is a simple software to check float of CSGO items.
+This is a simple software to check wear float of CS:GO items.

 ## What do I need ?